Thai Real Estate As An Investment | SunwayEstates

 Ease of ownership

-While foreigners cannot directly own land, in practice landed properties are often purchased under Thai company setup or as leasehold.
+While foreigners cannot directly own land, in practice, landed properties are often purchased under Thai company setup or as leasehold.

 Rental yield